skycoin/skyflash/README.md

 ### Installing

-To install this tool, go to the releases tab on this page and grab the file corresponding to your OS, use the following table to figure it out:
+To install this tool, go to the [Releases](https://github.com/skycoin/skyflash/releases) link on this page and grab the file corresponding to your OS, use the following table to figure it out:

 | Operating System | You must download the one... |
 |:----------------:|:--------------------------------:|